privacy policy

 • to disclose activities and information as required by relevant laws;

-• for internal board and other formal reporting.
+• for internal board and other formal reporting; and

-In addition, Snowdome may use your personal information for different purposes but only in the following circumstances:
+We may also use your personal information for different purposes but only in the following circumstances:

 • if the different purpose relates to the primary purpose for which the information was collected, and you would expect us to use the information in this way; or